-We'll use the following criteria to evaluate the financial potential of government as a platform:
+As we did in Part 1 and Part 2 of this series, we will use the following criteria to evaluate the financial potential of government as a platform:

-Economization: Less money is spent in total (assuming that too much was being spent before).

-Efficiency: The "per unit" cost of public services declines.

-Value: The benefit created by each dollar of public money spent goes up.
+- Economization: Less money is spent in total (assuming that too much was being spent before). - Efficiency: The "per unit" cost of public services declines. - Value: The benefit created by each dollar of public money spent goes up.

-We'll conduct our examination through the lens of GFOA's Financial Foundations for Thriving Communities.
-This framework is based on the Nobel Prize-winning body of work about how to solve shared resource problems, like local government budgets.1 One of the insights from this work is that local communities are most likely to thrive when they engage in cooperative relationships with others.
+Also, as in Part 1 and Part 2, we'll conduct our examination through the lens of GFOA's Financial Foundations for Thriving Communities.
+This framework is based on the Nobel Prizingwinning body of work about how to solve shared resource problems, like local government budgets.
+One of the insights from this work is local communities are most likely to thrive when they engage in cooperative relationships with others.